Frequently Asked Questions

 supply is good.
 If no spark ever occurs, the module is defective.

-For the G-2A and G-2B models with 32V power supply (see the
+For the G-2A and G-2B models with higher voltage power supply (see the

 A: Do not do the following procedure in the presence of explosive